Travelling To Bath

 Private coach operators can drop visitors at the Riverside Coach Park.
 Stay times are limited to a maximum of 30 minutes, free of charge.
 After unloading, all vehicles are required to exit the coach park (after a maximum of 30 minutes) and relocate to either the agreed coach parking layover site at Weston Island, or to uncontrolled parking areas outside of the city.

-For further information about coach and lorry parking in Bath, visit the Bath and North East Somerset Council website.
+For further information about coach parking in Bath, click here.

 Travelling by park & ride

 For a stress-free visit to Bath use one of the three Park and Ride services, which operate seven days a week.
 Buses run into the city from all three Park and Ride sites at least every 15 minutes, with a journey time of just ten minutes.
 All buses are wheelchair and pushchair friendly.